Tahvon Campbell: Woking

 On 24 July 2021, Campbell agreed to join National League side, Woking following a short-term trial period.
 On the opening day of the 2021–22 campaign, Campbell made his Woking debut during their 2–1 away victory at Wealdstone, featuring for 82 minutes before being replaced by George Oakley.
 Just over a week later, Campbell scored his first goals for the club in a 4–0 away victory at Torquay United, netting in both the 3rd and 55th minute.
 Campbell continued his impressive goalscoring form into September, with four goals in the space of three days in the club's 3–2 defeat to Eastleigh and 3–1 victory over Chesterfield.

 Rochdale

 On 27 January 2022, Campbell joined Rochdale on a two-and-a-half-year contract for an undisclosed fee.
 In an injury-hit spell, he managed 2 goals in 20 league appearances over 2 seasons.

 Aldershot Town

 In March 2023, Campbell joined Aldershot Town of the National League on loan until the end of the season.

 He netted 3 times in 9 appearances, helping them stay up in the division.

 Wealdstone

 In July 2023, Campbell signed for National League side Wealdstone on a season-long loan from Rochdale.
 In February 2024, having made 19 league appearance and scored 6 times, Campbell's loan was cut short by mutual consent.

 Solihull Moors

 On 4 February 2024, Campbell rejoined Solihull Moors for an undisclosed fee.

 Yeovil Town

 On 23 June 2025, Campbell returned to Yeovil Town on a permanent basis, signing a one-year deal with the National League side.

+On 10 March 2026, Campbell joined fellow National League club Brackley Town on loan until the end of the season.

+He was released by Yeovil Town at the end of the 2025–26 season.

+Brackley Town

+On 16 June 2026, Campbell returned to Brackley Town on a permanent deal.